 Indoor Air Quality

-- Identify the health effects and major risks of indoor air contamination.
+- Identify the health effects and symptoms of indoor air contamination

 The World Health Organization estimates that approximately 30% of all commercial buildings have significant indoor air quality problems.

 Every day, millions of workers face an unnecessary health threat because of indoor air contaminants in the workplace.
 Each year thousands of diseases and deaths are linked to this occupational hazard.